This is 40.

 - You’ll simply stop caring.
 And it’s great.
 Someone will leave a comment on a picture about how, “You look like you’re gaining weight,” and you won’t even flinch.
 You know why?
 Because it doesn’t matter.
 By the time you’re 40 you’ll have lost someone you love to cancer.
 Cancer matters.
 Cancer sucks.
 So you’ve gained 10 pounds?
 It doesn’t matter.

 - One day, you’ll be able to buy better wine.
 Wine coolers?
 C’mon, Kim.
 Hang in there.
+You can even pack your bags, move to Norway, and take out a forbrukslån pa dagen to buy wine.
+Modus operandi.

 - You’ll learn to say NO. It’s liberating, actually.
 You’ll spend much of your 30s being over-committed.
 You’ll stretch your time for people who don’t appreciate it and for jobs you won’t love.
 Now, without reservation, you can devote time to people, work, and causes that make your heart happy.